stevejay/react-roving-tabindex/README.md

 );
 ```

 The `rowIndex` value should be the zero-based row index for the containing component in the grid it is in.
 Thus all items that represent the first row of grid items should have `{ rowIndex: 0 }` passed to the hook, the second row `{ rowIndex: 1 }`, and so on.
 If the shape of the grid can change dynamically then it is fine to update the rowIndex value.
-For example, the grid might initially has four items per row but be dynamically updated to have three items per row.
+For example, the grid might initially has four items per row but be dynamically updated to three items per row.

-Note that it is fine to create a new object for this third argument each time the containing component is rendered; it will not trigger a re-render.
+Note that it is fine to create a new object for this third argument each time the containing component is rendered; it will not trigger an unnecessary re-render.
 Also, if required you can combine the `rowIndex` with a custom `id` in the same options object.

 ## Upgrading